Schedule Your Priorities

 a.
 Review of the previous week

 Tick off the actions that you succeeded in taking the previous week.
 Give yourself a pat on the back if you managed to do all of them!
 If not, just move the action to this week instead or break it down into smaller steps to make it more manageable.
-If you have moved an undone action twice already, it may be better to drop this particular item for the time being and pick another action instead, to keep your morale and motivation up.

 b.
 Actions for this week

 When I first started this weekly planning, I was ambitious and wrote down a few actions for each priority.
 While I sometimes managed to get all these done, but more often than not I managed only one or two.
 After a while I settled for just one action a week per priority, and anything more was a bonus.
-“Under-promise and over-deliver” applies to your commitments to yourself too.

 c.
 Schedule the actions in your planner